Covid19OutputJapan/Covid19OutputJapan.github.io/osaka_latest.md

 {% assign fig_loc = "./archives/20210209/Figures/Osaka/" %}

 ## Last update on February 9, 2021
-** Based on the data available as of February 7, 2021
+** Based on the data available as of February 7, 2021.
+Click to enlarge each image.

 {% include link_to_code.html %}